couchbaselabs/node-ottoman/docusaurus/docs/quick-start.md

 ]
 ```

-::: details Here you can see the complete content of the server.js file.
+:::details Here you can see the complete content of the server.js file.
 ```javascript
 const ottoman = require('ottoman');